queenkjuul/jekyll-98/README.md

 Enabling excerpts will show the first bit of a post on the home page.
 This can be a little unreliable with the layout of the posts list, so either disable (default) or experiment.
 You can define an explicit excerpt (instead of letting Jekyll guess) by defining `excerpt` in the post's front matter (see [Posts](#posts))

+`show_categories` is NOT compatible with the default "deploy from a branch" GitHub Pages deployment method.
+Instead, [use a GitHub Action](#github-pages-deployment)

 ### Theme settings

 Theme settings are defined within the `jekyll-98` node of your _config.yml